Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 Herbal infusions:

-• add three tablespoons of buckwheat flowers to 500 ml of boiling water.
-Leave the mixture in a thermos for two hours.
+• Add three tablespoons of buckwheat flowers to 500 ml of boiling water.
+Infuse the mixture in a thermos for two hours.
 Take half a glass 3-4 times a day;

-• take one part of the fruit of the juniper and the root of the dandelion, add two parts of a birch leaf to them and pour the resulting mixture with boiling water.
+• Take one part each of juniper fruit and dandelion root, add two parts of birch leaf to them and pour boiling water over the resulting mixture.
 The broth is infused for three hours, after which it is filtered and poured into a suitable container.
 The infusion should be consumed 2-3 times a day.
-The standard dosage is 1/3 cup;
+Standard dosage – 1/3 cup;

-• a teaspoon of potatoes is poured with a glass of boiling water, infused for one hour and filtered.
+• a teaspoon of potatoes is poured into a glass of boiling water, left for one hour and filtered.
 Take half a glass of infusion 40 minutes before meals for one month.

-According to the WHO, from emphysema (emphysao - "inflate") - a pathological increase in lung volume, affects up to 4% of the population, mainly older men.
-There are acute and chronic forms of pathology, as well as vicar (focal, local) and diffuse emphysema.
-The disease proceeds with disorders of pulmonary ventilation and blood circulation in the respiratory organs.
-Let's take a closer look at why pulmonary emphysema appears, what it is and how to treat it.
+According to WHO, up to 4% of the population, mainly older men, suffer from emphysema (emphysao - “to swell”), a pathological increase in lung volume.
+There are acute and chronic forms of pathology, as well as vicarious (focal, local) and diffuse emphysema.
+The disease occurs with disturbances in pulmonary ventilation and blood circulation in the respiratory organs.
+Let's take a closer look at why emphysema occurs, what it is and how to treat it.

 What is pulmonary emphysema?

-Emphysema of the lungs (from the Greek.
-Emphysema - bloating) is a pathological change in the lung tissue, characterized by its increased airiness, due to the expansion of the alveoli and destruction of the alveolar walls.
+Pulmonary emphysema (from the Greek emphysema - bloating) is a pathological change in the lung tissue, characterized by increased airiness due to expansion of the alveoli and destruction of the alveolar walls.

-Emphysema of the lungs is a pathological condition that often develops in a variety of bronchopulmonary processes and is extremely important in pulmonology.
-Some categories of people are at higher risk of developing the disease than others:
+Pulmonary emphysema is a pathological condition that often develops in a wide variety of bronchopulmonary processes and is of extremely great importance in pulmonology.
+The risk of developing the disease in some categories is higher than in other people:

-• Congenital forms of pulmonary emphysema associated with whey protein deficiency are more common in northern Europeans.
+• Congenital forms of pulmonary emphysema associated with whey protein deficiency are more often detected in residents of Northern Europe.

 • Men get sick more often.
-Emphysema is found at autopsy in 60% of men and 30% of women.
+Emphysema is detected at autopsy in 60% of men and 30% of women.

-Left untreated, changes in the lungs of emphysema can lead to disability and disability.
+Without treatment, changes in the lungs due to emphysema can lead to loss of ability to work and disability.

 Causes leading to the development of emphysema

-The likelihood of developing pulmonary emphysema increases with the following factors:
+The likelihood of developing emphysema increases if the following factors are present:

-• congenital deficiency of α-1 antitrypsin, leading to the destruction of the alveolar tissue of the lungs by proteolytic enzymes;
+• congenital deficiency of α-1 antitrypsin, leading to destruction of alveolar lung tissue by proteolytic enzymes;

 • inhalation of tobacco smoke, toxic substances and pollutants;